 But honestly, I don’t see that as a negative at all.
-Barre one or two hotels, the hotels are tucked away and are self contained.
-So whilst Sanur hosts a lot of tourists – it doesn’t feel over whelming when you’re wandering the streets.
+Bar one or two, the hotels are tucked away and are self contained.
+So whilst Sanur hosts a lot of tourists, it doesn’t feel overwhelming when you’re wandering the streets.

-If you’re looking for a more laid back experience in Bali – Sanur is your one.
+If you’re looking for a more laid back experience in Bali – Sanur is the one.

 Things I love most about Sanur:

-- Balinese locals are still left in the majority of owning the streets.
+- Balinese locals still own the streets.
 Unlike other areas of Bali, you don’t feeling like you’re walking into fully westernised trap.

-- You can access trips to Komodo Islands, Flores and Nusa archipelago from here.
+- You can access trips to Komodo Islands, Flores and the Nusa Archipelago from here.
 There are lots of travel agents on the streets that will sell you competitively priced tickets.

 - It’s a great launch pad for scuba diving.

-- Just a 15 minute moped ride to Serangan – an awesome surfing spot somewhere for a great ‘local’ experience!
+- It’s just a 15-minute moped ride to Serangan – an awesome surfing spot somewhere for a great ‘local’ experience!